video-dev/hls.js/api-extractor/report/hls.js.api.md

 // Warnings were encountered during analysis:
 //
-// src/config.ts:93:3 - (ae-forgotten-export) The symbol "MediaKeySessionContext" needs to be exported by the entry point hls.d.ts
+// src/config.ts:97:3 - (ae-forgotten-export) The symbol "MediaKeySessionContext" needs to be exported by the entry point hls.d.ts
-// src/config.ts:108:3 - (ae-forgotten-export) The symbol "DRMSystemsConfiguration" needs to be exported by the entry point hls.d.ts
+// src/config.ts:112:3 - (ae-forgotten-export) The symbol "DRMSystemsConfiguration" needs to be exported by the entry point hls.d.ts
-// src/config.ts:211:3 - (ae-forgotten-export) The symbol "ILogger" needs to be exported by the entry point hls.d.ts
+// src/config.ts:215:3 - (ae-forgotten-export) The symbol "ILogger" needs to be exported by the entry point hls.d.ts
-// src/config.ts:221:3 - (ae-forgotten-export) The symbol "AudioStreamController" needs to be exported by the entry point hls.d.ts
+// src/config.ts:225:3 - (ae-forgotten-export) The symbol "AudioStreamController" needs to be exported by the entry point hls.d.ts
-// src/config.ts:222:3 - (ae-forgotten-export) The symbol "AudioTrackController" needs to be exported by the entry point hls.d.ts
+// src/config.ts:226:3 - (ae-forgotten-export) The symbol "AudioTrackController" needs to be exported by the entry point hls.d.ts
-// src/config.ts:224:3 - (ae-forgotten-export) The symbol "SubtitleStreamController" needs to be exported by the entry point hls.d.ts
+// src/config.ts:228:3 - (ae-forgotten-export) The symbol "SubtitleStreamController" needs to be exported by the entry point hls.d.ts
-// src/config.ts:225:3 - (ae-forgotten-export) The symbol "SubtitleTrackController" needs to be exported by the entry point hls.d.ts
+// src/config.ts:229:3 - (ae-forgotten-export) The symbol "SubtitleTrackController" needs to be exported by the entry point hls.d.ts
-// src/config.ts:226:3 - (ae-forgotten-export) The symbol "TimelineController" needs to be exported by the entry point hls.d.ts
+// src/config.ts:230:3 - (ae-forgotten-export) The symbol "TimelineController" needs to be exported by the entry point hls.d.ts
-// src/config.ts:228:3 - (ae-forgotten-export) The symbol "EMEController" needs to be exported by the entry point hls.d.ts
+// src/config.ts:232:3 - (ae-forgotten-export) The symbol "EMEController" needs to be exported by the entry point hls.d.ts
-// src/config.ts:231:3 - (ae-forgotten-export) The symbol "CMCDController" needs to be exported by the entry point hls.d.ts
+// src/config.ts:235:3 - (ae-forgotten-export) The symbol "CMCDController" needs to be exported by the entry point hls.d.ts
+// src/config.ts:237:3 - (ae-forgotten-export) The symbol "ContentSteeringController" needs to be exported by the entry point hls.d.ts
-// src/config.ts:233:3 - (ae-forgotten-export) The symbol "AbrController" needs to be exported by the entry point hls.d.ts
+// src/config.ts:239:3 - (ae-forgotten-export) The symbol "AbrController" needs to be exported by the entry point hls.d.ts
-// src/config.ts:234:3 - (ae-forgotten-export) The symbol "BufferController" needs to be exported by the entry point hls.d.ts
+// src/config.ts:240:3 - (ae-forgotten-export) The symbol "BufferController" needs to be exported by the entry point hls.d.ts
-// src/config.ts:235:3 - (ae-forgotten-export) The symbol "CapLevelController" needs to be exported by the entry point hls.d.ts
+// src/config.ts:241:3 - (ae-forgotten-export) The symbol "CapLevelController" needs to be exported by the entry point hls.d.ts
-// src/config.ts:236:3 - (ae-forgotten-export) The symbol "FPSController" needs to be exported by the entry point hls.d.ts
+// src/config.ts:242:3 - (ae-forgotten-export) The symbol "FPSController" needs to be exported by the entry point hls.d.ts

 // (No @packageDocumentation comment for this package)